taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [geekai](https://github.com/yangjian102621/geekai) - AI assistant full set of open source solutions, with built-in operation management background, ready to use out of the box.
 Integrated with large language models from multiple platforms such as ChatGPT, Azure, ChatGLM, Xunfei Xinghuo, Wenxin Yiyuan, etc. Supports MJ AI drawing, Stable Diffusion AI drawing, Weibo hot search and other plugin tools.
 Implemented using Go + Vue3 + element-plus.
  * [ChatGPT-on-WeChat](https://github.com/kx-huang/chatgpt-on-wechat) - 🤖️ Deploy ChatGPT on your WeChat within 2 steps! 两步在云端部署你的微信ChatGPT聊天机器人！🤖️
  * [ai-to-pptx](https://github.com/chatbookai/ai-to-pptx) - Ai-to-pptx is an assistant that uses AI technology (ChatGpt and Gemini) to create PPTX files, supporting online editing and exporting of PPTX files.
 Main features include: 1.
 Using large language models like ChatGPT to generate outlines.
 2. Generated content can be further edited by users.
 3. Different templates can be selected when generating PPTX files.
 4. Supports online editing of text content, styles, images, etc. in PPTX files.
 5. Supports exporting PPTX files in various formats such as PDF, PNG, etc.
+ * [DAIL-SQL](https://github.com/beachwang/dail-sql) - A efficient and effective few-shot NL2SQL method on GPT-4.
+ * [auto-playwright](https://github.com/lucgagan/auto-playwright) - Automating Playwright steps using ChatGPT.
+ * [mi-gpt](https://github.com/idootop/mi-gpt) - Connect the Xiaoai speaker to ChatGPT and Douyin, and transform it into your exclusive voice assistant.